Distributed Processing mode

 Distributed Processing can also be used within Enfocus Switch.

 Just configure the respective settings within the configurator for steps which shall be distributed.
-If all jobs shall be processed on other machines (Satellites), no local Server license is needed.
+If all tasks shall be processed on other machines (Satellites), no local Server license is needed.

 Some installations made better experiences, when the setting "Concurrent transfers to the same site" in Switch was set to "Automatic".
 Also the "Default number of slots for concurrent elements" should not be "0" (zero).